Roddie Fleming

 Roderick John Fleming (born 1953) is a British merchant banker and private wealth manager, and the founder of Fleming Family & Partners.

 Early life

 Roddie Fleming is the son of Major Richard Evelyn Fleming, and grandson of Valentine Fleming.
 Ian Fleming, author of the James Bond novels, was his uncle.
-His older brother is the billionaire Adam Fleming.
+His older brother is the Adam Fleming.
 He was educated at Eton and Oxford University.
+During his time at Oxford Fleming was a member of the Bullingdon club.